Read time: 5 minutes

 How does versioning work in SharePoint?

-Without changing your current version, you can view an earlier version.
-In a Microsoft Office document with version history, you can contrast the two versions to see the differences.
+Explore earlier iterations without altering your current version.
+In Microsoft Office documents with version history, you can easily compare two versions to pinpoint the differences.

 - When the user uploads the file in the library or creates a new file